-Welcome to the South Plains College Men's Track scholarship and program info page.
-Here you'll receive information about the school and details on their Men's Track program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and ways to start the recruiting process.
+This is the South Plains College Men's Track scholarship and program details page.
+Here you'll get information about the college and details on their Men's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are available and how to begin the recruiting process.

-For anyone who is looking to get recruited it's important to understand who to get in front of - and NCSA has the details you'll need.
+For anyone who is trying to get recruited it's important to know who to build a relationship with - and NCSA provides the information you need.
 The Head of the South Plains College Men's Track program is Chris Beene.
-Other key personnel include:
+Other key personnel are:

 - Frank Barker